nobooli/POLton/docs/src/trivia-herself.md

 No one at her class likes Gundam so she never had anyone else to talk about it in school.

-She learned about the game Mobile Suit Gundam: Encounters in Space for the first time after being told by a viewer about it. (note to self: watch 2020/09/21 zatsudan to fact check)

 Personal Life:

 [Suzuhara Lulu and Beverages]